Alcohol and Drug Detox Center at Casa Capri Recovery

 What Is the Next Step to Drug or Alcohol Addiction Recovery?

 By itself, detox is certainly not a cure for substance abuse issues, but it is the first step towards recovery.
 It is vital to recognize the importance of a treatment plan tailored according to each patient’s needs, whether that means group, individual, or family therapy (or a combination of all.)
-Moreover, in most cases, substance addiction can co-occur with mental health illnesses, which means that patients will need a dual diagnosis treatment.
+Moreover, in most cases, substance addiction can co-occur with mental health illnesses, which means that patients will need a treatment program tailored for co-occurring disorders.

 The journey to a drug and alcohol-free life starts at a detox center.
 Going cold-turkey and trying to quit by yourself is not only ineffective but also extremely dangerous.
 You need the help and guidance of someone who can teach you how to manage your addiction and regain control over your life.